matter-labs/zksync-web-era-docs/docs/dev/tutorials/aa-daily-spend-limit.md

 - We encourage you to read [the basics of account abstraction on zkSync Era](../../reference/concepts/account-abstraction.md) and complete the [multisig account tutorial](./custom-aa-tutorial.md) before attempting this tutorial.

 ::: tip Local zkSync Testing with zksync-cli
-Skip the hustle for test ETH by using `zksync-cli` for local testing.
+Skip the hassle for test ETH by using `zksync-cli` for local testing.
 Simply execute `npx zksync-cli dev start` to initialize a local zkSync development environment, which includes local Ethereum and zkSync nodes.
 This method allows you to test contracts without requesting external testnet funds.
 Explore more in the [zksync-cli documentation](../../tools/zksync-cli/README.md).
 :::

 ## Complete Project